vmsh0/wedge/README.md

 ## Translation tables

-The program uses two tables to translate between data from stdin to keyboard events.
+The program uses two tables to translate from ASCII characters to keyboard events.
 Those tables have each 128 entries, corresponding to the 128 standard ASCII characters.
 - `key_map`: translates between the nth character of the ASCII standard and a Linux keyboard event
 - `key_mod`: represents whether the nth character should be sent as an event with the modifier key
 - `key_mod[128]`: extra element representing the Linux keyboard event for the modifier key